bifurcationkit/BifurcationKitDocs.jl/docs/src/Predictors.md

 This algorithm is parametrized by `alg = Multiple(pred, x0, α, nb)` where `τ` is an initial tangent vector (used to set the types) and `pred::PALC` is a predictor.
 The default value is `pred = PALC()`.
 More information is available in [`Multiple`](@ref).

+## References

+[^Allgower1990]: > Allgower and Georg, Numerical Continuation Methods, 1990

 [^Uecker2014]: > 1.Uecker, H. pde2path - A Matlab Package for Continuation and Bifurcation in 2D Elliptic Systems.
 NMTMA 7, 58–106 (2014).

+[^Waugh]: > Waugh, Illingworth, and Juniper, “Matrix-Free Continuation of Limit Cycles for Bifurcation Analysis of Large Thermoacoustic Systems.”